PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 18:23:37
+Last updated: 2024-04-13 18:24:10
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: Have you ever lost someone?
+It's like you're dying with them.
+They can move on.
+And you're stuck. - Eyk Larsen